 International collectors sought out rarer pieces such as those from independent watchmaker F.P.
 Journey which smashed their estimates, going for two or three times as much – Tourbillon Souverain and an Octa Calendrier were the star examples.
 Collectors also battled over a vintage Nautilus “Jumbo”, a Patek Philippe from a private German collection eventually going under the hammer for triple its estimate at 87.100 euros.

 Hermes Winter Collection

-If the crocodile were not an endangered species then these gorgeous Hermès hand-bags would still attract avid collectors; but did you know these finest of crocodile accoutrements also have passports.
+If the crocodile were not an endangered species then these gorgeous Hermès hand-bags would still attract avid collectors; but did you know these finest of crocodile accouterments also have passports.
 Yes, indeed.
-And why not for such unique and exceptional works of craftsmanship, style and beauty.
+And why not for such unique and exceptional works of craftsmanship, style, and beauty.
 Do not shed any crocodile tears, do not shed any type of tears even, just applaud these magnificent items and the latest record sales achieved to the tune of the auctioneer’s hammer.

 And the Hermès Winter Collection had its own stars and highlights as the gavel kept coming down.
 There was a remarkable performance of the clutches especially the Scheherazade pink coloured crocodile Kelly sold for 26.000 euros.

 Otherwise the auction was led by traditional Kelly and Birkin leather and crocodile bags, the top one, an emerald-green, selling just shy of 50.000 euros.
 An Evelyne shoulder bag also garnered great interest.

 Last but never least fine jewelry.
 Dueling bidders indeed created atmospheric prices relative to their estimates.